 Step 5.
 Recognize Effort and Quality to Foster Motivation

 - Recognize and call out when it is going well.
 It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
 Notice!
-When children/teens are using the self-management tools you’ve taught them, a short, specific call out is all that’s needed.
+When your child/teen is using the self-management tools you’ve taught them, a short, specific call out is all that’s needed.
 “I noticed when you got frustrated with your homework, you moved away and took some deep breaths.
 Yes!
 Excellent.”

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments in order to recognize.
 Remember that your recognition can work as a tool to promote more positive behaviors.
-They need to happen along the way.
 Find small ways your child/teen is making an effort and let them know you see them.

 - Build celebrations into your routine.
 For example, “I know that homework today is frustrating for you.
 How about as soon as you are done, let’s take a walk outside together?”
-Include high fives, fist bumps, and hugs in your repertoire of ways to appreciate one another.
+Include high fives, fist bumps, and hugs as ways to appreciate one another.

 Engaging in these five steps is an investment that builds your skills as an effective parent to use on many other issues and builds important skills that will last a lifetime for your child/teen.
 Throughout this tool, there are opportunities for children/teens to become more self-aware, to deepen their social awareness, to exercise their self-management skills, to work on their relationship skills, and to demonstrate and practice responsible decision making.